adstuart/azure-vpn-s2s/3P-connectivity/README.md

 Third Party Network appliances are available from most leading network vendors via the Azure Marketplace.
 These appliances can be used to meet all of the above requirements thanks to an almost unlimited scope for customisation.
 Specifically they mostly can;

-- perform granular ikev2 phase 2 custom
+- perform granular ikev2 phase 2 customisation
 - perform firewalling "in box" for tunnel to tunnel traffic
 - allow multi vrf designs which enable scenarios requiring both strict isolation and dynamic routing using protocols such as BGP
 - perform NAT or double-NAT to cater for overlapping IP scenarios